SonnenladenGmbH/APsystems-EZ1-API/README.md

 ## Recommendations
 - We highly recommend to set a **static IP** for the inverter you want to interact with.
 This can be achieved be accessing your local router, searching for the inverters IP and setting it to "static ip" or similar.
 A quick Google search will tell you how to do it exactly for your specific router model.
 ## Error Handling
 The library includes basic error handling for HTTP and connection errors.
-Error messages are printed to the console.

 ## Contribute to this project
 - Everyone is invited to commit changes to this library.
 This is considered a community project to realise countless projects that may need very specific new functionality.
 We're happy to see your ideas ;)